Lane Kenworthy, The Good Society

 A fifth explanation points to two innovations in policing strategy.
 One is commonly known as “broken windows” or “zero tolerance” policing.
 The hypothesis is that aggressive deterrence and punishment of small offenses, such as vandalism and public drinking, creates an atmosphere of order and lawfulness and thereby reduces violent crime.21 The other is “place-based” or “hot-zone” policing, whereby police departments use computers to identify areas in a city where a large number of crimes are reported and quickly blanket the area with police.22

 Recently, some analysts have begun looking into the role of exposure to lead during childhood.
-Such exposure, via car emissions or old paint, is associated with lower cognitive ability, weaker aggression and impulse control, increased likelihood of attention deficit disorder, and greater likelihood of being arrested for violent crime in adulthood.
-Use of leaded gasoline in cars rose sharply between the late 1930s and early 1970s.
+Such exposure, via car emissions or old paint, is associated with lower cognitive ability, weaker aggression and impulse control, increased likelihood of attention deficit disorder, and greater likelihood of being arrested for violent crime in adulthood.25 Use of leaded gasoline in cars rose sharply between the late 1930s and early 1970s.
 We then began to phase it out.
-As figure 15 suggests, a plot of the violent crime rate matches very closely the rise and decline of lead in gas 23 years earlier.
+As figure 17 suggests, a plot of the violent crime rate matches very closely the rise and decline of lead in gas 23 years earlier.
+(Heavy use of leaded gas 23 years earlier means 15-to-30-year-old males, who commit most of the violent crime, likely were exposed to a large amount early in life.)
 The same is true for a number of other rich nations.
 In addition, states varied in the rate at which lead exposure rose and fell, and state variation in trends in violent crime has tended to match these patterns.
-So too for six large cities.25
+So too for six large cities.26

 What, then, are the chief causes of the rise and decline in violent crime in the United States?
-Social scientists are nowhere close to consensus.26
+Social scientists are nowhere close to consensus.27

 Nearly every type of violence is less common today than at any previous point in human history, due largely to the expansion of government, commerce, and information, knowledge, and science.
 There have been hiccups — World Wars I and II, the rise in violent crime in the US in the 1960s and 1970s, the recent rise in terrorist killings — but so far these have proved to be exceptions to the long-run decline in violence rather than reversals of the trend.